What is Tumour Treating Fields?

 Are TTFields available to patients on the NHS?

-More information on access to TTFields in the UK can be found here.
+More information on TTFields in the UK can be found here.